theolaf/SpotiSongs/README.md

 # About the project
 **SpotiSongs** is a **Flask** webapp that helps you discover new music on Spotify.
 It is currently a **WIP**.
-For now, the app merely shows the user their top 10 most listened songs and 10 last saved songs.
+For now, the app uses the Spotify recommendation system.

 # Getting started